-overlap with each other enormously in terms of their memberships and topics in ways that have important consequences for a range of outcomes [13, 69, 73].
+the connections between different online communities [17, 32, 68, 80].
+This research has shown that online communities overlap with each other enormously in terms of their memberships and topics in ways that have important consequences for a range of outcomes including the growth and decline of communities [69, 73] and the spread of hate speech [13])

 User and topic overlap is widespread-both within platforms and across them.
-For example, a range of studies have highlighted the fact that members frequently participate in multiple online communities.
-This occurs both serially as users migrate between communities over time [49, 67, 68] as well as in parallel as individuals participate in multiple groups simultaneously [35, 73, 81].
-Many large platforms host distinct communities with similar topics and content [18, 80].
-In at least one study, researchers have documented that overlaps in users and topics often coincide [18].
-In other words, members of online communities often simultaneously participate in overlapping conversations with overlapping groups of people in different online groups.
+For example, a range of recent studies have highlighted the fact that members frequently participate in multiple online communities, both serially as users shift between communities over time [49, 67, 68] as well as in parallel as individuals participate in multiple groups simultaneously [35, 73, 81].
+Many large platforms also host multiple distinct communities having similar topics and content [18, 80].
+In at least one study, researchers have documented that in addition to being widespread, overlaps in users and topics often coincide [18].
+In other words, members of online communities simultaneously participate in overlapping conversations with overlapping groups of people in different online groups.

 Why are the same individuals talking to each other about similar things in different online spaces?
-For social computing scholars, this question reflects an empirical puzzle and points to an important gap in social computing theory.
-Although social computing offers many theories of why individuals might want to participate in a community, almost all empirical work in social computing on user and topic overlap has been supported by computational and quantitative analysis.
-As a result, we know very little about how overlaps feel to participants or what quantitative measures of overlaps mean to users.
-Critically, we also have very little in the way of empirical evidence that is able to speak to why communities overlap in userbases or topics in the first place.
+For social computing scholars, this question reflects both an empirical puzzle as well as an important gap in social computing theory.
+Although social computing offers many theories of why individuals might want to participate in a community or start a new one, almost all empirical work in social computing on user and topic overlap has been supported by computational and quantitative analysis.
+We know very little about how overlaps feel to participants or what quantitative measures of overlaps reflect in substantive terms.
+Critically, we also have very little in the way of empirical evidence that is able to speak to why communities overlap in their userbases or in their topics.

-Our work seeks to complement existing quantitative research on intercommunity relationships with qualitative richness and depth.
-A better qualitative understanding of intercommunity overlap contributes to several streams of social computing scholarship related to relationships between different online communities.
-In particular, our work complements a series of social computing studies that have taken inspiration from ecological theory and shown that online groups' growth and survival are closely tied to activity in adjacent online spaces [69, 73, 80, 81].
+Our work seeks to complement quantitative research on intercommunity relationships with qualitative richness and depth.
+A better qualitative understanding of intercommunity overlap is important for several streams of social computing scholarship related to relationships between different online communities.
+In particular, we engage a series of social computing studies that have taken inspiration from ecological theory and shown that online groups' growth and survival are closely tied to activity in adjacent online spaces [69, 73, 80, 81].
+Yet we can say little about the reasons why these adjacent spaces exist in the first place.

-We seek to answer the research question in italics above through an interview-based study of Reddit users with experience in clusters of overlapping communities.
-Using a dataset of posts and comments on Reddit, we identify groups of communities on Reddit with highly overlapping users and topics and recruit a set of 20 participants from 9 clusters covering a variety of interest-based topics.
-Drawing from a grounded theory analysis of interview transcripts, develop a grounded theory that explains why a user may want to simultaneously participate in communities with overlapping userbases and topics.
+We seek to answer the research question in italics above through an interview-based study of Reddit users with experience in networks of overlapping communities.
+Using a dataset Reddit of posts and comments on Reddit, we identify elusters of communities on Reddit with highly overlapping users and topics and recruit a set of 20 participants from 9 clusters on a variety of interest-based topics.
+Drawing from a grounded theory analysis of interview transcripts, we identify a set of three high-level themes that explain why a user may want to simultaneously participate in multiple communities with overlapping userbases and topics.

-Our findings suggest that users seek three salient of benefits from online groups: users want to (a) find specific types of content, discussions, and information; (b) connect with similar types of people; and (c) share content with the largest possible audience.
+Our findings suggest that users seek multiple types of benefits from online groups.
+In particular, three types of benefits are salient: users want to (a) find specific types of content, discussions, and information; (b) connect with similar types of people; and (c) share content with the largest possible audience.
 Our work also suggests that these three things are frequently in conflict such that the more a community provides one, the less able it may be to provide the other two.
-Because it is difficult or impossible for a single community to provide all three benefits, these clusters of multiple overlapping communities exist to do so in aggregate.
+As it is difficult or impossible for a single community to provide all three benefits, these clusters or systems of multiple overlapping communities exist to do so.